Azure/fta-cloudarchitecture/docs/cloud-architecture.md

 > 📖 [FastTrack for Azure Architectural / Solution Review and Guidance Framework]

+## Note on existing systems

+Often when moving an existing system from on-premises to the cloud (often refered to as application modernisation) there will be several constraints placed on the future state architecture because of the current state architecture.
+When this occurs you may not be able to follow all of the guidance discussed.

+* Often requirements are no longer known
+* Old protocols and architecture inflexible
+* Complex systems take time to change and will need a phased approach
+* "Phase 1" may simply involve substituting out components for similar PaaS services
+* Investing in building API facades for legacy components to facilitate integration (_[anti-corruption layer]_)

-## Roadmap
+### Draw a Roadmap

 Migration and modernization projects are common in cloud.
 Rarely do systems go from current state to future state in one big bang.
 What is more common is a series of steps and milestones ([improvement kata]) on a roadmap towards deploying the future state architecture.
 We recommend breaking your project down into a series of milestones, each one delivering value to the business.

-👷🏻‍♀️🚧👷🏻‍♂️ (WIP)

-Combine with 👇🏻

-## Note on existing systems
-Often when moving an existing system from on-premises to the cloud (often refered to as application modernisation) There will be several constraints placed on the architecture because of the existing architecture.
-When this occurs you may not be able to follow all of the guidance discussed.

-* often requirements are no longer known
-* old protocols and architecture inflexible
-* complex systems take time to change and will need a phased approach
-* Phase 1 may simply involve substituting out components for similar PaaS services
-* Investing in building api facades for legacy components to facilitate integration
+## Requirements, requirements, requirements

+Running a solution in the cloud doesn't reduce the need for requirements to be clear.
+In fact, the flexibility and power provided by the cloud means that it's even more important to have clear requirements from business stakeholders; otherwise, you could end up solving for problems that don't exist, missing an important design decision, or going beyond the available budget by adding unnecessary resiliency.

 ## Azure SLAs